 Assets are invested in a balanced mix of local and offshore equities, fixed interest assets, property and cash, according to the asset manager's best investment view.
-The Investment committee regularly monitors the asset mix and performance to ensure that the expected returns are in line with policyholder expectations.
+Divisional Policyholder Investment Committees regularly monitor the asset mix and performance to ensure that the expected returns are in line with policyholder expectations.
 Separate investment portfolios are managed for smoothed bonus products.

-The investment return earned on the underlying assets, after tax and charges, is distributed to policyholders in the form of bonuses in line with product design, policyholders' reasonable expectations, affordability and management discretion.
+On products with discretionary participating features, the investment return earned on the underlying assets, after tax and charges, is distributed to policyholders in the form of bonuses in line with product design, policyholders' reasonable expectations, affordability and management discretion.
 The use of bonuses is a mechanism to smooth returns to policyholders in order to reduce the risk of volatile investment performance.
 Any returns not yet distributed are retained in a bonus stabilisation account (BSA), for future distribution to policyholders.